 - 1. At one time, there were both tall and short giraffes.
 The short giraffes could only feed from the sides of the trees since they were unable to reach the tops of the trees.
 There are no short giraffes today.
 What concept described in chapter 2 best explains the disappearance of short giraffes?
-Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good.

-- a. genetic imprinting

-- b. genetic foundations of development

-- c. meiosis

-- d. natural selection

-- e. bidirectional view

-- 2. Chapter I describes several important issues in developmental psychology.
+Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good. - a. genetic imprinting - b. genetic foundations of development - c. meiosis - d. natural selection - e. bidirectional view - 2.
+Chapter I describes several important issues in developmental psychology.
 Which of these issues receives the greatest emphasis in chapter 2?
-Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good.

-- a. biological, cognitive, and social processes

-- b. continuity versus discontinuity - c. nature versus nurture - d. stability versus change - e. periods of development - 3.
-A recurrent and often bitter controversy in the study of intelligence is the issue of how heredity and environment contribute to intelligence.
-Arthur Jensen, a leading figure in the debate, has contributed both data and argument to the "nature" view.
-Which of the following statements represents an important assumption, rather than an inference or an observation, in Jensen's argument?
-Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good. - a.
-Identical twins have identical genetic endowments. - b.
-Identical twins should have IQs that are more similar than the IQs of ordinary siblings. - c.
-The correlation between IQs of twins reared together is 0.89. - d.
-Differences between the correlations of IQs for twins reared together versus those of twins reared apart indicate that environment has only a weak effect on intelligence. - e.
-The environments of twins reared together versus those of twins reared apart are very different. - 4.
+Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good. - a. biological, cognitive, and social processes - b. continuity versus discontinuity - c. nature versus nurture - d. stability versus change - e. periods of development - 3.
+One specific gene X environment interaction that has been studied by researchers is the interaction of the 5-HTTLPR gene with particular life events in the prediction of mental health.
+Which of the following is an accurate description of this research?
+Circle the letter of the best answer, and explain why it is the best answer and why other answers are not so good. - a.
+The combination of having the short version of the 5-HTTLPR gene and experiencing stressful life events predicted increased risk of developing depression. - b.
+Knowing what version of the 5-HTTLPR gene an individual has is a good indicator of their risk of developing depression. - c.
+This research highlights which life events are perceived as most stressful and allows people to avoid them if possible, reducing their risk of depression. - d.
+All participants who had both the short version of 5-HTTLPR and had experienced significant life stress were clinically depressed. - 4.
 Which of the following topics taken from chapter 2 correctly illustrates the chapter 1 topic paired with it?
-Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good. - a. germinal, embryonic, and fetal periods: stability - b. embryonic development: maturation - c. teratology: biological determinants and influences - d. miscarriage/abortion: discontinuity - e. what to expect when you are expecting: cognitive processes - 5.
-Teratology is the field that investigates the causes of birth defects.
+Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good. - a. germinal, embryonic, and fetal periods: stability - b. transition to parenthood: microsystem - c. teratology: biological determinants and influences - d. miscarriage/abortion: discontinuity - e. what to expect when you are expecting: cognitive processes

+- 5. Teratology is the field that investigates the causes of birth defects.
 Research has found that certain agents influence the development of birth defects.
 Which of the following is not a concern regarding the research methodology involved in teratology?
-Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good. - a. exposure to many teratogens - b. long-term effects - c. animal research - d. correlational research - e. potential effects - 6.
-During the past two decades, parents, researchers, and physicians have reacted against the so-called standard childbirth, once very widely practiced in American hospitals.
+Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good.

+- a. exposure to many teratogens

+- b. long-term effects

+- c. animal research

+- d. correlational research

+- e. potential effects

+- 6. During the past two decades, parents, researchers, and physicians have reacted against the so-called standard childbirth, once very widely practiced in American hospitals.
 Most have begun to favor a variety of prepared or natural forms of childbirth.
 Which of the following statements represents a basic assumption of standard childbirth practice that critics have rejected?
-Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good. - a.
-Important individuals were excluded from the birth process. - b.
+Circle the letter of the best answer, and explain why it is the best answer and why the other answers are not as good.

+- a.
+Important individuals were excluded from the birth process.

+- b.
 The mother was separated from her infant in the first minutes and hours after birth.

 - c.
 Giving birth was like a disease.

 - d.
 Babies were slapped or spanked.

 - e.
 Babies were scared by the bright lights.